Get to know student support

 The Student Futures team is based in the Careers Zones within both the Student Life Building and the James Parsons Building at Byrom Street.
 Both locations have a drop-in service where you can get advice.

-Part-time jobs, internships and placements are also advertised on the online Student Futures jobs board.
+Part-time jobs, internships and placements are also advertised on the Student Futures online jobs board.
+Discover more about this and other services on the Student Futures webpages.